xat/notify-bridge/README.md

     $ npm install -g notify-bridge

+There is also a standalone version availible.
+Look into the [Downloads section](https://github.com/xat/notify-bridge/downloads) for that.

 Now you have a commandline tool called 'notify-bridge'.
 To get an idea about the configuration options type-in: